kilipan/nasin-toki/README.md

 [^prepanalysis]: These examples are not according to actual usage.
   They are here for completeness' sake.
-  While they are not necessarily used like this, they serve as good reasons not to use the 'kepeken e' strategy to say "X uses Y".
+  While they are not necessarily used like this, they do serve as good reasons not to use the 'kepeken e' strategy to say "X uses Y".

-## context
-If you have ever asked a `jan pi toki pona` how to say some word from a natural language, you will probably have heard about *context.*
-It is the almighty disambiguator, the thing that condenses the vast semantic fields of our utterance into manageable dimensions.
-It lets us understand whether someone is talking about a fox's burrow, a zoo, or a cat-shaped house.

-The context of a sentence encompasses the entire experience the speaker and listener have while communicating.
-In one situation `mi o tawa` means "I should leave.", in another it is "Let's go!".

-Beginners often try to express the wildest things in single phrases.
-They stack `pi` upon `pi`, throw in more and more modifiers, and end up with an unwieldy construction that is hard to intepret (at best) and even harder to come up with on the fly.
-When context is missing, all the building blocks of the phrase can be misinterpreted.
-This is why we need to *establish* the appropriate context in toki pona, before we can go on to say the things we want to say.
-Instead of throwing all the information about the intended word into one phrase, we should describe it in multiple short and easily interpretable sentences.

-Getting a feeling for context is something this document cannot teach.
-We need to practice toki pona with other speakers, especially those that have a firm grasp on the language.
+## more info on preverbs
+[TODO]

+## more info on content words
+[TODO]